HuaiyanRen/mixture_finder/README.md

 **1_multiple_optimisations**

 In this folder, I show my consideration about variation of BIC score.
 It is too large, so my algorithm in first script cannot garantee it can always get optimal number of classes.

+**algorithm_ver2**

+I set repeatitions in my algorithm, to reduce the influence of large variation.